 Thus, while the image/contour-plots indicate some disagreement between BRT and GLM, this is not detectable on the maps.
 Both predict high occurrence probabilities in the south Pacific and low values in the south Atlantic, with the Indian Ocean being in intermediate.
-One thing noticeable is that the GLM seems to be predicting higher values near ports visited by the survey vessels (Cape Town, ZA; Perth, AUS; Wellington, NZ).
+One thing noticeable is that the GLM overall predicts higher and lower values than the BRT, e.g. higher values near ports visited by the survey vessels (Cape Town, ZA; Perth, AUS; Wellington, NZ).